wpexpertsio/new-user-approve/readme.txt

 * email/message tags
 * refactor messages
 * send admin approval email after the user has been created
-* tested for WordPress 4.0
+* tested with WordPress 4.0
 * finish updates in preparation of option addon plugin

 = 1.6 =